Showing posts with label Shoot 'em ups - Overhead. Show all posts

 Controls, Gfx, Audio

 Similar to Rogue, movements are performed within a grid layout in all 4-directions.
-However, I would not recommend using the joystick because it's too sensitive and the documentation advises the keyboard.
+However, I would not recommend using the joystick because it's too sensitive, and the documentation advises using the keyboard.
 It's dead easy: the A and D keys are used to turn anti/clockwise.
 W walks us forward with the Spacebar used to choose from an array of weapons (read the docs).
 Finally, banging on the Right Shift key produces an enormous amount of gratifying blood-soaked violence (I love the double-barrel shotgun).
 Absurdly superb!!

-The graphics remind me of how today's developers seem to think "retrogaming" looked in the day.
-It ain't no Enchanted Land but I'm impressed by the perfect pixel art which is a style apt to the theme.
+The graphics remind me of how today's developers seem to think "retro gaming" looked in the day.
+It ain't no Enchanted Land, but I'm impressed by the perfect pixel art, which is a style apt to the theme.
 Everything you see is gorgeously drawn with fine attention to detail.
 Needless to say, I love the visuals :-)

-The audio is equal to the stunning visuals in all respects thanks to an array of incredible Mad Max chiptunes.
+The audio is equal to the stunning visuals in all respects, thanks to an array of incredible Mad Max chiptunes.
 These tunes play alongside the sound effects - which are crystal-clear DMA samples for almost every action you can think of.
 You will recognise many; these were recorded using Microdeal's Stereo Master from movies like The Evil Dead.
 Wow, so much effort went into every aspect of this killer game!!

 Keyboard.
 Keyboard.
 Keyboard.
 Keyboard.
 Keyboard.
 Got that?
 Good.
 Okay, screenshot time...